Sourangsu/Sourangsu/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Sourangsu.
-I am currently working  at Momentum Optics, Inc. as a Lead Optical Engineer.
+I am currently working at Irradiant Technologies Inc. as a Lead Optical Designer.
 In general, my interests lie at the intersection of computer science, electromagnetics, optics, photonics, and advanced manufacturing.

 Please feel free to check out my repositories and see if you find anything useful...